 3. Labelled patch panels save hours per troubleshoot

 Every cable in a structured cabling install is labelled at both ends - desk position and patch panel port.
 When something breaks, the engineer finds the cable in 30 seconds instead of 2 hours of tracing.
-Over 3 years, a 30-person office with labelled cabling saves an estimated 40-60 hours of IT troubleshooting time - AED 12,000-18,000 at standard professional IT rates.
+Over 3 years, a 30-person office with labelled cabling saves an estimated 40-60 hours of IT troubleshooting time - Request a quote at standard professional IT rates.

 4. Faster ethernet speeds when you need them